A categorification of acyclic principal coefficient cluster algebras

 \end{eg}

-\begin{eg} Applying our construction to the quiver with potential $(Q,W)$ from \Cref{construction-egs} with $Q$ a $3$-cycle (which we may do, since while $A$ is not finite-dimensional in this case, it is still Noetherian) yields, as observed in \Cref{construction-egs}, the Grassmannian cluster category $\GP(B_{Q,W})=\CM(B_{2,6})$ \cite{jensencategorification}.
+\begin{eg} Applying our construction to the quiver with potential $(Q,W)$ from Example~\ref{e:3-cycle} in which $Q$ is a $3$-cycle (which we may do, since while $A$ is not finite-dimensional in this case, it is still Noetherian) yields, as observed in Example~\ref{e:3-cycle}, the Grassmannian cluster category for the Grassmannian $\mathrm{Gr}_{2}^{6}$ \cite{JKS}.
 This is a Hom-infinite category, and the Gorenstein projective $B$-modules are all infinite-dimensional.
-Representing these modules by Plücker labels as in \cite{jensencategorification}, the Auslander--Reiten quiver of $\GP(B_{Q,W})$ is shown, on the now familiar Möbius band, in \Cref{3cycle-AR}.
+Representing these modules by Plücker labels as in \cite{JKS}, the Auslander--Reiten quiver of $\GP(B_{Q,W})$ is shown, on the now familiar Möbius band, in Figure~\ref{fig:3cycle-AR}.

 In this case, the quiver of the endomorphism algebra of the object